 Strategy > Motivation

 This blog is about 12% motivation and 88% strategy.
 If you’re looking for your motivational fix, goooo away!
 I mean, you can stay if you want, but just be aware that I don’t believe in the “get motivated” philosophy.
 I’m serious about this.
 It literally ruins lives because it keeps people from real solutions that can sustain change.
-That’s gross.
+That’s unacceptable.

-But I’m not saying you won’t ever be motivated after reading the content here.
+I’m not saying you won’t ever be motivated after reading the content here.
 In fact, many people find these substantive solutions—ones that lead to results, not temporary hype—to be very motivating.
 Something I like to say is that nothing is more motivating than taking action (which is most reliably done with a willpower-based strategy like Mini Habits, not motivation).

 I tend to lean heavily toward logic because that’s where the solution breadcrumbs lead.
 But I’m interested in the emotional side of things too, and not just as a topic to analyze, but as a human who enjoys and experiences them.
 I’ve got heart.
 I cry at movies.
 I…robot.
 No. Not that one.